 Yoyokaku — historic ryokan with private bath

-Yoyokaku is a 1893 traditional ryokan with manicured pine garden, private family baths, and kaiseki dinner using local Yobuko squid and Saga gyu beef.
-More upscale; kids 6+ welcome.
-Best for families who want a real ryokan experience.
+Yoyokaku is an 1893 traditional ryokan with a manicured pine garden, private family baths, and a kaiseki dinner built around local Yobuko squid and Saga gyu beef.

 - Hours: Check-in 15:00 / Check-out 10:30